sammy-boii/Progress/TypeScript/notes.md

 let level; //  annotates to any

 level = 1
-level = 'a' // with 'any' data type we can dynamically type which kinda looses the whole purpose of TS..
+level = 'a' // with 'any' data type we can dynamically type which kinda loses the whole purpose of TS..

 ```